-- The vehicle or the tailgate/splitdoor can only be locked when the vehicle detects that the remote control currently in use is outside of the vehicle. - The vehicle cannot be locked or unlocked again until after approx. 2 seconds. - The engine can only be started when the vehicle detects that the remote control is inside the vehicle. - Doors and tailgate/splitdoor must be closed to be able to operate the windows and glass sunroof.
+- The vehicle or the splitdoor can only be locked when the vehicle detects that the remote control currently in use is outside of the vehicle. - The vehicle cannot be locked or unlocked again until after approx. 2 seconds. - The engine can only be started when the vehicle detects that the remote control is inside the vehicle. - The doors and splitdoor must be closed to be able to operate the windows and glass sunroof.